Seminar Programme ICEF Secondary Education

 15:15 - 15:55Seminar Room

-Ensuring student safety: How to embed safeguarding best practice into the recruitment process
+Ensuring student safety: The importance of discussing safeguarding best practice during the recruitment process

 Market Intelligence Panel discussion